jrdegbe/thamesthrive-api/docs/qa/errors/error_14.md

 # Troubleshooting "Network Error" when Selecting the API URL

-If you encounter the error message "Status: undefined, Message: undefined, Details Error: Network Error" while trying to access the API URL, it indicates that there might be an issue with the connection to the Tracardi API.
+If you encounter the error message "Status: undefined, Message: undefined, Details Error: Network Error" while trying to access the API URL, it indicates that there might be an issue with the connection to the ThamesThrive API.
 To troubleshoot this problem, follow these steps:

-1. **Double-check the API URL**: Ensure that the API URL you are using is accurate and correctly points to the Tracardi API.
+1. **Double-check the API URL**: Ensure that the API URL you are using is accurate and correctly points to the ThamesThrive API.
 A mistyped or incorrect URL could lead to a 404 response or similar errors.

 2. **Test the API URL in the browser**: To confirm if the URL is correct, enter the API URL directly into your web